 Formerly known as Godthab (Good Hope), the town was founded in 1721 as the largest Danish settlement in the region.
 Nuuk boasts an ice-free harbour (located on the Davis Strait) and extensive commercial fishing industry.
 Travelers should visit the old Koloniehavn district and the National Museum.
 Nearby is the mountain landmark Hjortetakken.

-- From the 9th to 15th centuries, Norse colonists maintained precarious existence at Nuuk, but later abandoned their settlement.
+From 9th to 15th centuries, Norse colonists maintained precarious existence at Nuuk, but later abandoned their settlement.
 The Norwegian missionary Hans Egede (1686-1758) established a colony near the original site.
 Today it's the seat of Supreme Court and the 21-member Parliament (Landsting).
 Most of Nuuk's contemporary inhabitants are Inuit.

 Major cities located closest to Nuuk are Iqaluit (Nunavut Canada), St Johns (Newfoundland Canada) and Reykjavík (Iceland).
 Nuuk has almost a 1/4 of the Greenland's population (around 18,000), and also has the country's tallest building - Hojhus Jagtvej (Nord and Syd) - 12 floors, height ~43 m (141 ft).

 The city is a good shopping place for buying high quality handmade arts and craftworks.
 Its shopping centre (Nuuk Center) was opened in 2012 and has the country's first ever underground car parking.
 Nuuk Airport is approx 4 km (2,5 mi) to the northeast of downtown.
 It is served by the domestic airline Air Greenland (also headquartered in the city).
 Regular flights are operated to and from Reykjavík.
 As an alternative to the expensive flying of goods from Denmark to Greenland, Nuuk and other towns are connected to Denmark by a cargo shipping line - mainly from Aalborg.
 Cargo vessels import from Denmark timber, machinery, clothing, flour, medicine, and export deep-frozen fish and shrimp.

-- The city's Nuup Bussii (yellow buses) provide public bus services.
+City's Nuup Bussii (yellow buses) provide public bus services.
 A shuttle bus service is provided to the airport.
 Nuuk Tourist Office (built 1992) houses the headquarters of the country's National Tourist Board.

 Nuuk Greenland was included as port of call in the Northwest Passage cruises of the following passenger ships: